ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 ### Step 6: Execute Data-Loader on the App

 1\.
+Open the Ubuntu Shell.
 Exit from hdfs user, and then execute the Data-Loader to generate data and transport to the Kafka Topics.

 ~~~bash
 exit